Zeyad-Amr/NeuroConsult/README.md

 - **Doctor examination and response.**
 - **Machine Learning model for Clinical Decision Support.**
 - **DICOM viewer for imaging scans.**
+- **Real-time functionality using web sockets and HL7 for data exchange.**

 ## 4. Project Structure